Regional Director, DRO

 - Execute AJC’s strategic goals and objectives at the local level, together with the regional board of directors, and in coordination with the national office.

 - Experience with fundraising, donor cultivation, and a proven track record of securing major gifts.

-- Confidence as a public figure and speaker within the Jewish and general communities; ability to work with Jewish and non-Jewish leadership in the community and understanding of the state and local political landscape.
+- Confidence as a public figure within the Jewish and general communities; knowledge of Jewish and non-Jewish leadership in the community and understanding of the state and local political landscape.

 - High energy and enthusiasm – a self-starter who thrives in an entrepreneurial environment.

-- Strong organizational skills; ability to manage multiple projects simultaneously, to work collaboratively with lay leaders and colleagues, to make difficult decisions, and to implement agreed-upon initiatives.
+- Strong organizational skills: ability to manage multiple projects simultaneously, to work collaboratively with lay leaders and colleagues, to make tough decisions, and to implement agreed upon initiatives.

 AJC is an Equal Opportunity Employer.